 The Commercial Hub team regulates procurement.
 This team also support Service Departments in securing best value from their procurement activity, and will also:

 - provide management information on procurement expenditure and contractual commitments

 - analyse our procurement activity and identify potential cost and efficiency savings

-- oversee development of procurement systems so as to increase efficiency and stimulate competition for Council business
+- manage development of procurement systems to increase efficiency and encourage competition for Council business